 6 The Disability Confident scheme, run by the national government, promotes a disability-inclusive culture among employers across the UK.
-Chief Finance Officer Clir Jonathan Nunn NBC renewed its membership of the previous two tick scheme, now known as Disability Confident on 11 January 2019 The scheme helps employers: draw from the widest possible pool of talent secure high quality staff who are skilled, loyal and hard working improve employee morale and commitment by demonstrating that all employees are treated fairly.
+Chief Finance Officer Cllr Jonathan Nunn NBC renewed its membership of the previous two tick scheme, now known as Disability Confident on 11 January 2019 The scheme helps employers: • draw from the widest possible pool of talent secure high quality staff who are skilled, loyal and hard working improve employee morale and commitment by demonstrating that all employees are treated fairly.
 Disability Confident employers are changing behaviour and cultures within their organisations, networks and communities.
 Northampton Borough Council is serious about equal opportunities and proud of its proven track record of being an Equal Opportunity employer and, as such, it already carries out numerous actions to make a difference for disabled people.
 Nevertheless, we are aware this is only a part of a much broader journey.
-Therefore, this motion calls on the Council to commit to signing up as Disability Confident Committed and taking the necessary steps to become a Disability Confident Employer, playing an active role in changing attitudes for the better. necessary steps to second a sissainty conneces employer, playing an active role in changing activates for the sector.
+Therefore, this motion calls on the Council to commit to signing up as Disability Confident Committed and taking the necessary steps to become a Disability Confident Employer, playing an active role in changing attitudes for the better.
 Under the Disability Confident scheme, this Council will further commit to carry on learning and strengthening the networks it will need to continue to improve its offer to existing and future disabled employees.